jorgeglezlopez/spark-arff-data-source/README.md

 # ARFF Data Source in Apache Spark

-The data source API at a high level is an API for turning data from various sources into Spark DataFrames and allows us to manage the structured data in any format.
-Spark has some built-in data sources such as Avro, Parquet, LibSVM, ORC, Parquet, JSON, JDBC, etc. Out of those data sources, LibSVM is the only data source specifically designed for Machine learning applications.
-However, this format is unable to specify information about the attributes, thus limiting its application to real-valued attributes and traditional classification/regression.
+The data source API at a high level is an API for turning data from various sources into Spark DataFrames and facilitates to manage the structured data in any format.
+Apache Spark has some built-in data sources such as Avro, Parquet, LibSVM, ORC, Parquet, JSON, JDBC, etc. Out of those data sources, LibSVM is the only data source specifically designed for machine learning applications.
+However, this format is unable to specify information about the attributes, thus limiting its application to real-valued attributes and traditional classification/regression paradigms.

-Here we present a native data source to support the  Attribute-Relation File Format ([ARFF](https://weka.wikispaces.com/ARFF%20%28stable%20version%29)) on Spark.
-This data source will infer additional information about the attributes, supporting different types of data (without using any [Transformer](https://spark.apache.org/docs/latest/ml-features.html#feature-transformers)) and relations which define new learning paradigms.
+Here we present a native data source to support the  Attribute-Relation File Format ([ARFF](https://weka.wikispaces.com/ARFF%20%28stable%20version%29)) on Apache Spark.
+This data source infers additional information about the attributes, supporting different types of data (without using any [Transformer](https://spark.apache.org/docs/latest/ml-features.html#feature-transformers)) and relations which define new learning paradigms, including multi-instance and multi-output learning.
 The implementation extends seamlessly the Apache Spark source code, therefore the DataFrame is created using the same syntax as with the official supported formats.

 # Documentation